-A perfect summer salad featuring raw brussels sprouts, red cabbage, salty pancetta, cotija cheese, nutty pepitas and then drizzled with a zesty chili-lime vinaigrette!
+A perfect summer salad featuring raw brussels sprouts, red cabbage, salty pancetta, cotija cheese, and nutty pepitas tossed with a zesty chili-lime vinaigrette!

 - 1 dozen brussels sprouts, stems removed and thinly sliced in food processor

 - 2 cups purple cabbage, thinly sliced in food processor

 - 1 ear fresh corn, grilled + kernels removed from the cob or 1 cup canned corn (*see notes below)

 - 2 oz. pancetta, thinly sliced and chopped